nickcharlton/CSS3-Bundle/README.md

 * opacity
 * display-inline

+## Usage

+Double click on the .tmbundle file and it'll install into TextMate.

 ## Contributing

 If you have a suggestion for a new feature, please fork away, add your snippet and drop me a line about it.
 I'll then push it back into the main repository.